 In late 2018, Mayor Darrell Steinberg challenged Councilmembers to help identify opportunities to expand rehousing shelter programs in their districts.

 In April 2019, Council approved a plan with Sacramento Housing and Redevelopment Agency and Mercy Housing California to convert downtown's Capitol Park Hotel into a low-barrier rehousing shelter.
-SHRA will oversee the operation of the shelter, which is set to open in September 2019.
+SHRA is overseeing the operation of the shelter, which opened in September 2019.

 These numbers illustrate the City's progress in terms of safety, stability and success: